jhauraw/laravel-integer-sql-dates/README.md

 ## Improvements?

 It would be great if someone could contribute a way to have the overrides be more __global__ so you don't have to `extend` each Model.
+Would it be better as a `Package`?